 “She plays like a man” was a near-refrain in critiques of Fannie Bloomfield Zeisler, a brilliant pianist who emerged in the young, male-dominated American concert world of the 1880s.
 With magnetic energy and articulate technique, Zeisler broke out of the “lady pianist” molds to become a virtuoso revered for her musical intellect, expressivity, bravura, and scintillating touch in a wide range of concert repertoire.
 Her popularity peaked in the late 1890s, following highly acclaimed European tours, and continued into the first two decades of the twentieth century.
 Through much of her life the pianist juggled fifty-engagement seasons with teaching (at Chicago’s Bush Temple of Music and in a private studio) and family duties; in her fifties, her career began to subside, affected by deaths in her family and health setbacks.

 Fannie Bloomfield Zeisler was born on July 16, 1863, in Bielitz, Austrian Silesia, the youngest of three children of Bertha Jaeger and Salomon Blumenfeld.
 Her brothers were Sigmund and Moritz, later known as Maurice Bloomfield, a renowned Sanskrit scholar.
 In 1867, the four-year-old Fannie moved with her family from war-depressed Austria to Appleton, Wisconsin, where her father entered into a store partnership, then to Milwaukee, and, in 1870, to Chicago.
-In the family’s Chicago home, first located near the Blumenfelds’ dry-goods store in the city’s Jewish neighborhood, Fannie absorbed German Jewish values and traditions from her kosher-keeping grandmother Jaeger, her father, a Talmudic scholar, and her mother, an avid reader of German literature.
+In the family’s Chicago home, first located near the Blumenfelds’ dry-goods store in the city’s Jewish neighborhood, Fannie absorbed German Jewish values and traditions from her Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher (kasher)-keeping grandmother Jaeger, her father, a Talmudic scholar, and her mother, an avid reader of German literature.

 An intelligent and serious child, Fannie excelled in public school and early music study.
 She graduated with honors from Chicago’s Dearborn School for Girls, where she stood out as the only Jewish girl of her class.
 At seven, after being taught piano informally by her brother Moritz, she began three years of formal study with the theorist Bernhard Ziehn before working with the charismatic teacher Carl Wolfsohn.
 Following a debut at age eleven at a concert of Wolfsohn’s Beethoven Society on February 25, 1875, and reappearances with the organization, she auditioned for the touring Russian virtuoso Annette Essipoff in 1877 and, at her urging, set off for Vienna the following year to study with Theodor Leschetizky, accompanied by her mother and grandmother, and partially subsidized by local banker Henry Greenebaum.
 After one year at the Vienna Conservatory, Fannie began a rigorous course of study, lasting from 1879 to 1883, with Leschetizky.
 She became one of a luminous roster of pianists who would emerge from his studio.